jiayuanshi/Electronics-Ecommerce-Funnel-Analysis/README.md

 ### Single vs Repeat Purchase
 - Repeat purhcase has shown a good sign of consistently increasing trend, even thought the percentage to total monthly revenue has decreased a little in Dec 2020.
-- Meanwhile, the greatest discrepancy between single and repeat purchase is obtained in Dec 2020, which is 19% and $122,171.
+- Meanwhile, the greatest discrepancy between single and repeat purchase is obtained in Dec 2020, which is 19% on average and $122,171 in total.
 - Among 4 categories of products we are focusing on, `computers` and `accessories` achieved under 20% difference between single and repeat purchase percentage in monthly total revenue, indicating the potential market in existing customers.

 ![Fig 6](Visualization/PurchaseTypeCharts.png)